crowdcompute/style-transfer-app/README.md

 ## Web app

-Feed the app with images using a POST HTTP request.

-Call `localhost:3000/style_transfer` to upload images and select styles using:
+Call `localhost:3000/style_transfer` to upload images.

-Content-Disposition: form-data; **name="images"**
-Content-Type: image/jpeg

-Content-Disposition: form-data; **name="styles"**
+Parameters:

+**images** : The images you want edit
+**styles** : The styles you want to edit them with

+Comma separate the styles you want to use.
+Styles supported: la_muse,rain_princess,scream,udnie,wave,wreck